pwscup/pwssite/2020/markdown/index_e.md

 Please note that we might not be able to accommodate your request to present your paper in PWS2020 session due to the number of paper submission.
 In such a case, we might ask you to present your paper in other CSS sessions.

+### Paper Awards

+We will present the following two awards:

+- PWS Paper Award
+    - The program committee of the PWS track will select one paper that makes a particular contribution to the development of privacy protection technologies and the proper awareness of privacy risks among all papers presented at the PWS sessions.
+All authors of the selected paper will be awarded.
+    - Receiving this award does not prevent you from receiving other awards granted in CSS 2020, such as CSS Best Paper Award, CSS Paper Awards, CSS Student Paper Awards, and SPT Paper Awards.

+- PWS Student Paper Award
+    - The program committee of the PWS track will select one paper that makes a particular contribution to the development of privacy protection technologies and the proper awareness of privacy risks among all papers presented by students (excluding adult students) at the PWS sessions.
+All authors of the selected paper will be awarded.
+    - Receiving this award does not prevent you from receiving other awards granted in CSS 2020, such as CSS Best Paper Award, CSS Paper Awards, CSS Student Paper Awards, and SPT Paper Awards.

 ### Sponsors
 TODO